advancedresearch/advancedresearch.github.io/README.md

 Some problems we are working on:

+- Work on Mathematical Foundations of Artificial Intelligence (e.g. by studying path semantics)
 - Solving Economic Inequality (e.g. by studying Gini solvers)
 - Mitigate Climate Change (e.g. by working with scientists and engineers)
-- Work on Mathematical Foundations of Artificial Intelligence (e.g. by studying path semantics)

 [List of Repositories](https://github.com/advancedresearch)
 [How to Contribute](https://github.com/advancedresearch/advancedresearch.github.io/blob/master/CONTRIBUTING.md)

+### Avatar Extensions

+Avatar Extensions is a popular research subject about abstract generalization of mathematics.

+You can find a summary about Avatar Extensions [here](
+- Work on Mathematical Foundations of Artificial Intelligence (e.g. by studying path semantics)).

 ### Blog posts